What is Coercion?

 Coercion is illegal because people have the right to be safe and make decisions without fear of repercussions, whether they be physical violence, psychological pressure, or financial ruin.
 However, it remains the Government’s burden to prove that coercion has taken place, and in any criminal matter, the defendant has the presumption of innocence.
 Sometimes coercion is obvious, and sometimes the Government sees it when it is not there.

-If you’ve been charged with an offense involving coercion, Catherine can help.
+If you’ve been charged with an offense involving coercion, call Catherine, a highly rated criminal defense attorney near me.
 Call her today for a free consultation.